michealgabriel/amazon-clone/README.md

 # Amazon Clone

-Amazon Clone project built with React JS, uses Redux for state managementa and supports user authentication using firebase
+Amazon Clone project built with React JS, uses Redux for state management and supports user authentication using firebase